 What if the answer was much simpler?
 And rather than trying to change things on the outside, you could support your skin from within?
-If you’re keen to try improving your complexion from the inside out, a collagen supplement is an excellent place to start.
+If you’re keen to try improving your complexion from the inside out, collagen supplements are an excellent place to start.
 This is because collagen makes up over 80% of your skin and is key to making it look smooth, supple and healthy.

 Why is collagen essential for healthy skin?